moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## ANNOUNCE OK {#message-announce-ok}

-The receiver sends an `ANNOUNCE OK` control message to acknowledge the successful authorization and acceptance of an ANNOUCE message.
+The receiver sends an `ANNOUNCE OK` control message to acknowledge the successful authorization and acceptance of an ANNOUNCE message.

 ~~~
 ANNOUNCE OK